MathOnco/NeoPredPipe/README.md

   -m                    Specifies if the vcf is a multiregion sample.
 Default:
                         False.
   -c COLREGIONS [COLREGIONS ...]
-                        Columns of regions within vcf that are not normal multiregion vcf file.
+                        Columns of regions within vcf that are not normal within a multiregion vcf file.
 0 is normal in test samples.
 Can handle different number of regions per vcf file.
   -l                    Specifies whether to delete the ANNOVAR log file.